 Why Your WooCommerce Emails May Not Be Sending

-Therefore, the last thing you want to deal with is your WooCommerce emails not sending successfully.
+Therefore, you do not want to deal with the issue of your WooCommerce emails not sending successfully.
 There are a few different reasons why WooCommerce emails may not be sent.

 One of the problems may be attributed to your settings.
-Your WooCommerce email or order settings may be configured in a way that is interfering with the email delivery process.
+Your WooCommerce email or order settings may interfere with the email delivery process.

-Finally, the most likely culprit to your WooCommerce emails not sending is that you’re not using a Simple Mail Transfer Protocol (SMTP) service.
-This is the most effective and reliable way to send your WooCommerce emails, so we’ll walk you through how to do that in this post.
+Finally, the most likely reason for your WooCommerce emails not sending is that you are not using a Simple Mail Transfer Protocol (SMTP) service.
+Using an SMTP service is the most effective and reliable way to send your WooCommerce emails, so we will walk you through how to do that in this post.

 How to Fix WooCommerce Not Sending Emails (In 3 Steps)